 - provides detailed analysis and consideration of specific matters on which judicial views are sought;

-- develops policy and advises the Lord Chief Justice on policy and other matters as requested from time to time by him or the member of the Judicial Executive Board to whom he has delegated the relevant responsibility.
+- advises the Lord Chief Justice on policy and other matters as requested from time to time by him or the member of the Judicial Executive Board to whom he has delegated the relevant responsibility.

-The present council meets three times a year and is chaired by the Lord Chief Justice.
+The present Council meets 3 times a year and is chaired by the Lord Chief Justice.
 The Judicial Executive Board are members of the Judges’ Council.
-The other members are selected by the Judicial Group or constituency which that member represents.
+The other members are selected by the Judicial group or constituency which that member represents.
 Detailed work is carried out through standing committees and working groups.

 In 2004 the Council became a member of the European Network of Judges’ Councils (ENCJ) (external link, opens in a new tab), an organisation set up to promote judicial independence and to analyse and exchange information on issues of common interest such as case management, judicial conduct and judicial functions.